zoisite-rb/zoisite-rb/tools/rail_inspector/test/fixtures/active_support_9f0b8eb.md

 *   Deprecate preserving the pre-Ruby 2.4 behavior of `to_time`

     With Ruby 2.4+ the default for +to_time+ changed from converting to the local system time to preserving the offset of the receiver.
-At the time Rails supported older versions of Ruby so a compatibility layer was added to assist in the migration process.
-From Rails 5.0 new applications have defaulted to the Ruby 2.4+ behavior and since Rails 7.0 now only supports Ruby 2.7+ this compatibility layer can be safely removed.
+At the time Zoisite supported older versions of Ruby so a compatibility layer was added to assist in the migration process.
+From Zoisite 5.0 new applications have defaulted to the Ruby 2.4+ behavior and since Zoisite 7.0 now only supports Ruby 2.7+ this compatibility layer can be safely removed.

     To minimize any noise generated the deprecation warning only appears when the